Subnautica

 Subnautica is a 2018 action-adventure survival game developed and published by Unknown Worlds Entertainment.
 The player controls Ryley Robinson, a survivor of a spaceship crash on an alien oceanic planet, which they are free to explore.
 The main objectives are to find essential resources, survive the local flora and fauna, and find a way to escape the planet.

 Subnautica was released in early access for Windows in December 2014, macOS in June 2015, and Xbox One in May 2016.
 The game was released out of early access in January 2018 for macOS and Windows, with versions for PlayStation 4 and Xbox One in December 2018.
 The physical console versions were published by Gearbox Publishing.
-The Nintendo Switch, PlayStation 5, and Xbox Series X/S versions were released in May 2021.
+The Nintendo Switch, PlayStation 5, and Xbox Series X/S versions were released in May 2021, A Nintendo Switch 2 version was released in February 2026.
 It received generally positive reviews from critics and sold over 5 million copies by January 2020.

 A spin-off, Subnautica: Below Zero, which was originally meant to be downloadable content for the base game, was released in May 2021.
-A direct sequel, Subnautica 2, is planned to be released in early access sometime in 2026.
+A direct sequel, Subnautica 2, was released on May 14th, 2026 in early access.

 Gameplay

 Players can command submersibles to explore the game's ocean planet.

 Subnautica is a survival action-adventure game set in an open world environment and played from a first-person perspective.
-The player controls the lone survivor of the crashed spacecraft known as The Aurora, Ryley Robinson, as he is stranded on a remote ocean planet known as 4546B.
+The player controls one of the few survivors of the crashed spacecraft known as The Aurora, Ryley Robinson, as he is stranded on a remote ocean planet known as 4546B.

-The main objective is to explore the ocean and survive its dangers while completing tasks to advance the plot.
+The main objective is to explore the ocean of the alien planet and survive its dangers while completing tasks to advance the plot.
 Players can collect resources and blueprints, construct tools, build bases and submersibles, and interact with the planet's wildlife.
-Some of the most extreme dangers to the player include but are not limited to: Crabsquids, Warpers, Mesmers, Bonesharks, Ampeels, Stalkers, Crashfish, and Leviathan-class lifeforms like the Reaper, Sea Dragon and Ghost Leviathans.

-The majority of the game is set underwater, with two explorable islands, and a simulated day-and-night cycle that affects visibility, along with an eclipse that happens on a frequent occasion.
+The majority is mostly set underwater, with two explorable islands, and a simulated day-and-night cycle that affects visibility, along with an eclipse that happens frequently.
 Upon beginning a new game, players are given an option between four difficulty modes: